renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## baseDir

-By default Renovate uses a temporary directory like `/tmp/renovate` to store its data.
+By default, Renovate uses a temporary directory like `/tmp/renovate` to store its data.
 You can override this default with the `baseDir` option.

 For example: